The Ultimate Guide to Credit Card Churning in Canada

 What is credit card churning?

-While it can be lucrative, credit card churning requires discipline and researching offers that best meet your needs, applying for the cards, meeting the spending requirements to reap the welcome bonuses, and cancelling the accounts after collecting the rewards.
+While it can be lucrative, credit card churning requires discipline and extensive research to find offers that best meet your needs.
+You also need to make sure you meet the eligibility requirements and can meet the spending requirements in order to get the welcome bonuses.
+Then you need to know how to cancel the account after collecting the rewards.

 Churning can be a savvy strategy for people who have good credit scores and can manage their finances responsibly.
 However, it also carries risks, such as damaging your credit score if you are unable to make payments on time, accumulating debt due to overspending or opening/closing too many cards within a short period of time.